gramythedj/edugeeks/content/en/blog/news/tspsc-group-4/index.md

 A total of 9168 vacancies have been announced by Telangana State Civil Service Commission for TNPSC Group 4 services.
 However, the number of vacancies will be temporary.
 We will update you with details of vacancies by category once detailed notice is released.
 The positions where the TSPSC Group 4 exam must be taken are:

-Lower Assistant (Panchayati Raj)
+Lower Assistant (Panchayati Raj),
-Assistant Assistant (Commercial Tax Department) junior accountant
+Assistant Assistant (Commercial Tax Department), junior accountant,
-Junior Steno (Department of Revenue)
+Junior Steno (Department of Revenue),
-Typist (Revenue)
+Typist (Revenue),
-Junior Assistant (Revenue Department)
+Junior Assistant (Revenue Department),
-Typist (Panchhayati Raj)
+Typist (Panchhayati Raj),
-Assistant Assistant (Ministry of the Interior)
+Assistant Assistant (Ministry of the Interior),
-Junior Steno (Department of Internal Affairs)
+Junior Steno (Department of Internal Affairs),
-Typist (Ministry of Interior)
+Typist (Ministry of Interior),
-Junior Assistant (I&CAD)
+Junior Assistant (I&CAD),
-Junior Stenon (I&CAD)
+Junior Stenon (I&CAD),
-Typist (Fire and Disaster Response Service)
+Typist (Fire and Disaster Response Service),
-Junior Steno (Fire and Disaster Response Service) Subordinate Assistant (Telangana Vaidya Vidhana Parishad) Junior Assistant (Director of Medical Education) Subordinate Assistant (Forestry Department)
+Junior Steno (Fire and Disaster Response Service), Subordinate Assistant (Telangana Vaidya Vidhana Parishad), Junior Assistant (Director of Medical Education), Subordinate Assistant (Forestry Department)